Thanos (Squid Game): In Squid Game Season 2

 He once again votes to stay in the break between games, with the result being more strongly in favor of staying.
 In the bathroom, Thanos with the aid from Nam-gyu and Gyeong-su provokes and mocks Myung-gi for voting to leave, angry about this as well as Myung-gi mocking him for forgetting his lines during a performance.
-Just as he was about to choke Myung-gi, Park Jung-bae, Kang Dae-ho and In-ho arrives at the scene, causing Thanos to leave the bathroom along with Nam-gyu and Gyeong-su, sparing Myung-gi.
+Just as he was about to choke Myung-gi, Jung-bae, Kang Dae-ho and In-ho arrives at the scene to defend Myung-gi, causing Thanos to leave the bathroom along with Nam-gyu and Gyeong-su, sparing Myung-gi.
 During the third game, Mingle, he dances with Nam-gyu, needing to pick a specified number of players and go into a room when the music stops playing and the number is said.
 When four players are announced, he chooses Min-su over Gyeong-su, kicking the latter in the chest and running into a room with the other members of his team, though expressing confusion about where Gyeong-su is and expressing dismay when he sees him die.
 He and the other three are able to survive until the end of the game, Min-su having chosen Thanos over Se-mi.
+After Mingle, Se-mi opposes Thanos and Nam-gyu by voting to terminate the games and joining Gi-hun, causing Thanos to be disappointed.
 Voting to stay, the vote ends up being a tie, forcing another vote to occur the following day.
-He confronts Min-su about his vote, harassing him into changing it, which causes Lee Myung-gi and other leave voters to defend Min-su.
+He confronts Min-su about his vote, harassing him into changing it, which causes Myung-gi and the X Team to defend Min-su.
 Thanos and Nam-gyu proceeds to mock Min-su and Myung-gi with the X Team.
 He also then threatens to kill Myung-gi to target Min-su and claim Kim Jun-hee as his, angering Myung-gi.
 This leads to Thanos repeatedly punching and then strangling Myung-gi, but gets stabbed in the neck with a fork by Myung-gi, killing him.
 His drugs would later be taken by Nam-gyu.
+Thanos also appears in Season 3 as a hallucination to Min-su, and was a wholesome welcome back to the new season despite the return being brief.